Azure/ResourceModules/modules/Microsoft.Network/privateLinkServices/readme.md

 ### Parameter Usage: `extendedLocation`

-This is the Edge Zone Id of the Edge Zone corresponding to the region in which the resource is deployed.
+This is the Edge Zone ID of the Edge Zone corresponding to the region in which the resource is deployed.
 More information is available here: [Azure Edge Zone ID](https://docs.microsoft.com/en-us/azure/public-multi-access-edge-compute-mec/key-concepts#azure-edge-zone-id).

 ### Parameter Usage: `autoApproval`